 - You were employed throughout the year and this is your only employed income.

 - No benefits in kind or other non-employment income have been received during the year.

-- For 2016/17, we ask whether a company has 2 or more employees so that we know whether they qualify for the £3,000 Employers’ NI Allowance.
+- We ask whether a company has 2 or more employees so that we know whether they qualify for the £3,000 Employers’ NI Allowance

 Thanks to Intouch for their help in creating this calculator.